 The first mention of pears is pinpointed to Southeast Asian regions.
-They were first cultivated in Europe around 1000 B.C.
-Asian pears were cultivated in China as early as 1134 B.C.
-From these, European pears were developed in around 1,000 B.C.
-North American pear trees weren't planted until 1620 in the Massachusetts Bay colony.
+They were first cultivated in Europe around 1000 B.C.,34 while Asian pears were cultivated in China as early as 1134 B.C.
+North American pear trees weren't planted until 1630 in the Massachusetts Bay colony.35

-The health benefits of pears include the ability for your body to fight infection, diabetes, cancer, colitis, arthritis, osteoporosis, gallbladder disorders, and gout.
-Pears are exceptionally high in fiber, which keeps your system regulated.
+The health benefits that the nutrients in pears may deliver include the ability for your body to fight infection,36 diabetes,37 cancer,38 colitis,39 rheumatoid arthritis40and gout.41 Pears are exceptionally high in fiber, which keeps your digestive system regulated.42

-With all this going for them, it's no surprise that Homer's Odyssey referred to pears as a "gift from the gods."43
+With all this going for them, it's no surprise that Homer's "Odyssey" referred to pears as a "gift from the gods."43